michaelpri10/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
 Tic-Tac-Toe game created with Python.
 Board is made of ACSII characters.
-The user plays an AI.
+The user can play a bot, another player, or just watch two bots battle it out.

 Format of the board